Shaping a tidy privacy screen/hedge

 Not very tidy.
 Some shoots actually leaning out!

-The best time to trim to height is in winter
+Earliest time to trim Clumping Bamboo to height is early spring

 By winter growth will stop.
 New shoots that grew late in autumn hold out until spring warmth comes before sprouting leaves.
 It’s best not to trim these bare stems until the culm sheaths fall away, exposing the new culm beneath to some sunlight.
 In Australia (warm temperate), this will be well before spring.
 Trim too early, when the culm is still expanding and you can cause death of the culm!